Senior Leadership Team

 Bridget A. Stewart, MBA, LPD, Vice President, Operations

-Victoria Lobban, MBA, serves at St. Elizabeth's Interim Chief Financial Officer (CFO, overseeing all budget functions and managing all aspects of accounts, payroll, general accounting and revenue cycle.
-Victoria has served in financial leadership roles in Steward Health Care, including CFO at Good Samaritan Medical Center and New England Sinai Hospital.
-She first joined the Steward family of hospitals in 1998 as a staff accountant at Saint Anne’s, becoming the hospital’s Director of Financial Operations in 2007 an the CFO in 2017.
+Victoria Lobban, MBA, serves as St. Elizabeth's Chief Financial Officer (CFO), overseeing all aspects of Financial Planning, Budget and Decision Support, Patient Financial Services, Health Information Management, Materials Management, Case Management/Social Work Services, Research Administration, Respiratory, Pulmonary Function, Pain Management, EEG, Sleep Lab and the Nutrition Clinic.
+Victoria has served in several financial leadership roles in Steward Health Care, including CFO at Saint Anne’s Hospital, Good Samaritan Medical Center and New England Sinai Hospital.
+She first joined the Steward family of hospitals in 1998 as a staff accountant at Saint Anne’s, becoming the hospital’s Director of Financial Operations in 2007.

 Bonnie Bystrek, Vice President, Human Resources

-Maureen Mulkerrin, MS, RN is Interim Chief Nursing Officer and Vice President, Patient Care and Vice President, Quality, Safety and Patient Experience at St. Elizabeth's where she is responsible for the nursing functions across the hospital along with driving quality, safety and patient experience programs.
+Maureen Mulkerrin, MS, RN is the Vice President, Quality, Safety and Patient Experience at St. Elizabeth's where she is responsible for the nursing functions across the hospital along with driving quality, safety and patient experience programs.
 Previously, Maureen served as Chief Information Officer, Vice President for Health Care Quality and Corporate Compliance for New England Baptist Hospital.
 In this position, Ms. Mulkerrin is responsible for all clinical, financial, and administrative information technology serving the NEBH community as well as the quality, regulatory and compliance functions of the organization.
 Ms. Mulkerrin received her undergraduate education in nursing at New England Baptist Hospital School of Nursing and her BSN from Emmanuel College in Boston.
 She holds an MSM from Emmanuel College Boston and recently was awarded certification as a health care CIO, by the College of Health Care Information Management Executives.